-Pope Emeritus Benedict XVI body lying in state at Vatican
+Tens of thousands view Benedict XVI’s body at Vatican

 “This resignation wasn’t a sign of weakness, but a sign of strength, a greatness because he saw that he was no longer up to the challenges of being pope,” Kasper said.

-Kasper, who was among the cardinals who elected Benedict to the papacy in 2005, added that the resignation decision gave “a more human vision to the papacy: that the pope is a man and is dependent on his physical and mental strengths.”
+Kasper, who was among the cardinals who elected Benedict to the papacy in 2005, added that the resignation gave “a more human vision to the papacy: that the pope is a man and is dependent on his physical and mental strengths.”

-Public viewing lasts for 10 hours on Monday in St. Peter’s Basilica.
-Twelve hours of viewing are scheduled for Tuesday and Wednesday before Thursday morning’s funeral, which will be led by Pope Francis, at St. Peter’s Square.
+Public viewing was set for 10 hours on Monday, and 12 hours each on Tuesday and Wednesday before Thursday morning’s funeral, which will be led by Pope Francis, at St. Peter’s Square.

 As Benedict desired, the funeral will marked by simplicity, the Vatican said when announcing the death on Saturday.

+Workers on Monday were setting up an altar in the square for the funeral Mass.
+Also being arranged were rows of chairs for the faithful who want to attend the funeral.
+Authorities said they expected about 60,000 to come for the Mass.

 On Monday, the Vatican confirmed widely reported burial plans.
-In keeping with his wishes, Benedict’s tomb will be placed in the crypt of the grotto under the basilica that was last used by St. John Paul II, before the saint’s body was moved upstairs into the main basilica before his 2011 beatification, Vatican spokesman Matteo Bruni said.
+In keeping with his wishes, Benedict’s tomb will be in the crypt of the grotto under the basilica that was last used by St. John Paul II, before the saint’s body was moved upstairs into the main basilica ahead of his 2011 beatification, Vatican spokesman Matteo Bruni said.

-Security officials expected at least 25,000 people to pass by the body on the first day of viewing.
-Italian state television said around 10,000 people had viewed Benedict’s body after about four hours.

 At two sides of the piazza’s colonnade, viewers went through the usual security measures required for tourists entering the basilica — passing through metal detectors and screening bags through an X-ray machine.